RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 # SimpleUsersAPI.NodeJS.Express
-A simple API sample made in Node.js, Express, and MongoDb to be used as a base case to other cases.
+A zero to master API made in Node.js, Express, MongoDb, and AWS.

 ## Agenda
 - [x] Simple CRUD operations for Users REST API using Express and Mongoose